Curiosity: A Surprising Ally in Changing Habits

 Discover the Deeper Need

 Mindfulness doesn’t try to “fix” our habits—it helps us understand them.
-From that place, change becomes not only possible but more sustainable (and compassionate, too).
+And from that place, meaningful change becomes more possible.